-Transportation and traffic Traffie facilities including may include arterial, collector, and local and rural streets, alleys, traffic signals, roundabouts, medians, street lighting, street signing, pavement markings, public transit, pedestrian facilities, bicycle facilities, traffic calming devices, pedestrian trails, and other traffic related facilities as well as any modifications of a roadway to be owned, and maintained, by the City of Prescott, Town of Prescott Valley, or Town of Chino Valley (Agency).
+The standards and guidelines of this Article shall apply to the construction, modification, replacement, and extension of all transportation and traffic facilities including arterial, collector, local and rural streets, alleys, traffic signals, roundabouts, medians, street lighting, street signing, pavement markings, public transit, pedestrian facilities, bicycle facilities, traffic calming devices, pedestrian trails, and other traffic related facilities as well as any modifications of a roadway to be owned, and maintained, by the City of Prescott, Town of Prescott Valley, or Town of Chino Valley (Agency).
 This Article is intended for use in plan design, preparation, and review processes.
-The information provided in this Article is not intended to cover all situations that arise, nor may it be a substitute for sound engineering principles and judgment. - The minimum requirements described herein are primarily based on safety considerations; therefore, under most circumstances, standards that provide a greater degree of safety may be used.
+The information provided in this Article is not intended to cover all situations that arise, nor may it be a substitute for sound engineering principles and judgment.

-6.1.3--DESIGN STANDARDS AND GUIDELINES
+6.1.3 DESIGN STANDARDS AND GUIDELINES

 This Article, and GES, Article 1, refer to design standards and guidelines contained in reference manuals published by various federal, state, and county government agencies, as well as recognized professional organizations.
-The most recently adopted editions of thesethe following design standards and guidelines are approved references and shall be used in conjunction with this ArticleManual.
+The most recently adopted editions of these design standards and guidelines are approved references and shall be used in conjunction with this Article.

-A. (AASHTO) The American Association of State Highway and Transportation Officials Policies on Highway Design, Development of Bicycle Facilities, Roadside Design Guide, and Guide for the Planning, Design and Operation of Pedestrian Facilities (AASHTO).

-B. (MUTCD) The Manual on Uniform Traffic Control Devices, prepared by the U.S. Department of transportation (MUTCD).

-C. (COP) City of Prescott, Town of Prescott Valley, or Town of Chino Valley (Agency).
-Standard Details

-A. City of Prescott (COP).

-B. Town of Prescott Valley (TOPV).

-D. (MAG) The Maricopa Association of Governments Uniform Standard, Specifications and Details for Public Works Construction (MAG).

-E. (ADOT) Arizona Department of Transportation Manual of Approved Signs (ADOT).
+- A. The American Association of State Highway and Transportation Officials Policies on Highway Design, Development of Bicycle Facilities, Roadside Design Guide, and Guide for the Planning, Design and Operation of Pedestrian Facilities (AASHTO). - B. The Manual on Uniform Traffic Control Devices, prepared by the U.S. Department of transportation (MUTCD). - C. City of Prescott, Town of Prescott Valley, or Town of Chino Valley (Agency). - D. City of Prescott (COP). - E. Town of Prescott Valley (TOPV). - F. The Maricopa Association of Governments Uniform Standard, Specifications and Details for Public Works Construction (MAG). - G. Arizona Department of Transportation Manual of Approved Signs (ADOT).

-F. (ITE) Institute of Transportation Engineers Trip Generation.

-G.-Transportation Research Board Highway Capacity Manual (ITE).
+- H. Institute of Transportation Engineers Trip Generation. - I. Transportation Research Board Highway Capacity Manual (ITE).

-SECTIONSection 6.2 PLANNING
+SECTION 6.2 PLANNING

-6.2.1 --TRAFFIC IMPACT ANALYSIS
+6.2.1 TRAFFIC IMPACT ANALYSIS

 Traffic Impact Analysis (TIA) shall be required for proposed developments, or additions to existing developments, that generate more than one-hundred (100) vehicle trips during the morning or afternoon peak hour period.
 In addition, the City/Town Engineer may require a TIA when changes in land use, traffic, and roadways occur, such as proposed property rezoning, when the original TIA is more than two (2) years old or where the projected traffic volumes increase by more than ten (10%) percent.
 The City/Town Engineer shall make the final determination regarding TIA requirements and the applicable category.
-The TIA shall be in a format as described in Agency_guidelines; COPSection 6.14 of the Prescott Land Development Code (LDC) Section 6.14 and TOPV Town Code Chapter 16.
+The TIA shall be in a format as described in Agency guidelines; COP Land Development Code (LDC) Section 6.14 and TOPV Town Code Chapter 16.
 The TIA shall be prepared under the direction of a Professional Engineer (Civil) licensed to practice in the State of Arizona and qualified to prepare TIA reports.
 There shall be no deviation from these requirements.

-6.2.2 --ROADWAY CLASSIFICATION
+6.2.2 ROADWAY CLASSIFICATION